kzurawel/famicomparty2/src/routes/book/15-scrolling/+page.svelte.md

   LDA scroll ; then Y scroll
   STA PPUSCROLL

+  ; restore registers
+  PLA
+  TAY
+  PLA
+  TAX
+  PLA
+  PLP

   RTI
 .endproc
 ```

 The top part of this code is unchanged from the previous example.
-Our new scroll code begins at line 28.
+Our new scroll code begins at line 36.
 Note that you must _always_
 set scroll positions at the end of the NMI handler, right before
 `RTI`.
 If you set scroll positions earlier, other writes to PPU
 memory can interfere with how the PPU calculates scroll positions,